Updated April 2025

 Replacing a Garage Door Opener Remote?
 It’s Easier Than You Think

 Garage door remote openers have made life a lot simpler since the 1950s, when controlling your garage door meant doing a lot of heavy lifting by hand.

 Today, all it takes is the touch of a button to open or close your garage door—until the remote breaks or gets lost, that is.

-Happily, while dealing with a broken or missing garage door opener remote might be inconvenient, replacing it isn’t a big deal.
+Happily, while dealing with a broken or missing garage door opener remote might be inconvenient, replacing it isn’t a big deal, especially when you have the team at Fayetteville Overhead Door working with you.

 Choosing a Replacement Garage Door Opener Remote

+Like your TV, your garage door is designed to work with a specific remote.
+So the first thing you want to do is determine if you can get a replacement directly from the door manufacturer.
 If you have your original manual that came with your door, there’s a good chance it contains the contact information you need.
 Contact the manufacturer’s customer service department or technical help line to see if you can order a replacement remote directly.

 To order a replacement, you’ll need the model number for your remote.
 Most remotes have the model numbers printed on them, either on a label on the back or side or sometimes in the battery compartment, underneath the batteries or on the back of the battery cover.

 If you can’t find the number on the remote, check the housing for the opener unit itself.
 Many manufacturers list the make and model number right on the box that contains the motor or drive unit.
-Be sure to turn off the power before checking these areas to avoid accidents.

 Consider a Universal Garage Door Opener Remote